eclipse-archived/ceylon-lang.org/documentation/tour/language-module.md

-Of course, if you want to use the increment `++` operator, decrement `--` operator, or one of the compound assignment operators such as `+=`, you'll have to declare the value variable.
+Of course, if you want to use the increment `++` operator, decrement `--` operator, or one of the compound assignment operators such as `+=`, you'll have to declare the value `variable`.

 Since it's quite noisy to explicitly perform numeric widening in numeric expressions, the numeric operators automatically widen their operands,